 Goal of ORR Refugee Placement Activities:

-ORR’s interest in coordinated placement is to facilitate and ensure refugee self sufficiency and integration by 1) enhancing the refugee placement process using collaborative and data-informed refugee placement processes, and 2) ensuring that ORR’s resources are available to meet the needs of incoming refugee populations.
+ORR’s interest in coordinated placement is to facilitate and ensure refugee self sufficiency and integration by 1.) providing timely and relevant employment and health-care access data to inform the refugee placement process, and 2.) ensuring that ORR’s resources are available to meet the needs of incoming refugee populations.

 Based on the National Security Council-led interagency process, the Department of Health and Human Services/Office of Refugee Resettlement (ORR) and Department of State/Bureau of Population, Refugees and Migration (PRM) instituted quarterly placement consultation meetings with resettlement stakeholders: national resettlement agencies, state refugee coordinators, refugee health coordinators, ethnic community-based organizations and ORR technical assistance providers.
 ORR created a Placement Coordinator position in August 2010 to organize, coordinate and facilitate its engagement in placement related activities.